Inessa Armand: Romantic relationship with Lenin

 Lenin loved Inessa.
 There was nothing immoral in it, since Lenin told Krupskaya everything [again the same code].
 He deeply loved music, and this Krupskaya could not give him.
 Inessa played beautifully — his beloved Beethoven and other pieces.
 He sent Inessa to the Youth Conference of the Zimmerwald Group — a little old, but she had a credential from the Bolsheviks and we had to accept it.
 He did not dare to come himself, sat downstairs in a little adjacent cafe drinking tea, getting reports from her, giving her instructions.
 I went down for tea and found him there.
 Did you come na chai, I asked, or na rezoliutsii? (for tea, or for the resolution?)
 He laughed knowingly, but did not answer.
 [Inessa fought hard, but the resolution Lenin prepared for her was defeated 13–3.]
 When Inessa died, he begged me to speak at her funeral.
 He was utterly broken by her death.

-Bob Gould remarked that, "It is fairly clear from Armand’s last diary entries, and from Lenin’s utter devastation at her death, that they may both have had some vague perspective of resuming the physical side of their relationship at some more favourable time in the future, as people often do in such circumstances.
+Bob Gould stated "It is fairly clear from Armand’s last diary entries, and from Lenin’s utter devastation at her death, that they may both have had some vague perspective of resuming the physical side of their relationship at some more favourable time in the future, as people often do in such circumstances.
 Another feature of Inessa Armand was that, despite her intense emotional involvement with Lenin, she was capable of disagreeing with him politically on points of principle.
 She was a vigorous participant in the Workers' Opposition, despite the fact that this involved a profound political collision with Lenin".

-According to Elwood, since Bertram Wolfe proved the existence of the romantic relationship in 1963, Western scholarship has focused so much on it that her achievements as a revolutionist and a feminist are usually obscured.
+According to Elwood, since Bertram Wolfe posited the existence of the romantic relationship in 1963, Western scholarship has focused so much on it that her achievements as a revolutionist and a feminist are usually obscured.
 Elwood tried to call attention to her work first as an underground propagandist, then as a Bolshevik organizer in emigration, and finally as a defender of women's rights in the workplace and in society.